borglefink/gitstat/README.md

 ## Description

-*gitstat* is a tiny command line utility that finds all git repositories under the given path, and for each shows the git status.
+*gitstat* is a tiny command line utility that finds all git repositories under the given path, and for each runs "git status -s".

 ## Usage